jtatem/svgchart/README.md

 {'seriesname1': [(xval1, yval1), (xval2, yval2), ...], 'seriesname2': ...}

 All other arguments control the look/feel of the chart.
 You get back the HTML-ized SVG that can then be included inline in other HTML.

+Notes and Caveats:

+- Only positive data works correctly - no negative numbers for X or Y values, I mainly wrote this for some data where negatives do not exist
+- Data points must be ordered along the X value
+- Text scaling is basically nonexistent beyond the textsize parameter, nothing adjusts around the font size of the text.
+Choosing a large text size may have unpleasant results
+- No legend yet